xbeat/Machine-Learning/README.md

 Learning rate control is crucial for optimizing neural network performance.
 It involves adjusting the step size during gradient descent to find the right balance between convergence speed and accuracy.
 This slide introduces various techniques for managing learning rates effectively.

+## MuZero A General Algorithm for Masterful Control with Python

+Introduction to MuZero

+MuZero is a general-purpose algorithm developed by DeepMind for planning in environments with unknown dynamics.
+It combines the strengths of model-based and model-free reinforcement learning approaches, allowing it to excel in both perfect information games like chess and Go, as well as visually complex domains like Atari games.

 ## Log Transform in Machine Learning with Python

 Introduction to Log Transform in Machine Learning